spacemeshos/docs/docs/start/integration.md

 According to the Spacemesh protocol, only one block per layer may be considered canonical and only the transactions in that block may be included in the mesh.
 For more information on how this works in the protocol, see [explorer-backend#92](https://github.com/spacemeshos/explorer-backend/issues/92#issuecomment-1841293498).

-Unfortunately, block validity is not currently exposed in the API (we're [working on it](https://github.com/spacemeshos/api/issues/287)).
+Unfortunately, block validity is not currently exposed in the API (we are [working on it](https://github.com/spacemeshos/api/issues/287)).
 However, it can be manually read from the node database.

 ### Fetching Account Balance